 Formerly Christian Vautier Le Concept, Tache Artisan Chocolate was started by pastry chef Aditi Malhotra in September 2012.
-A graduate of the Glion Institute in Switzerland, The French Culinary Institute and winner of Zagat’s 30 Under 30 Award, Aditi has taken the confectionary world by storm.
+A graduate of the Glion Institute in Switzerland, The French Culinary Institute and winner of Zagat’s 30 Under 30 Award and most recently voted as one of Forbes 30 under 30 game changers in Food & Wine for 2014 , Aditi has taken the confectionary world by storm.

-Originally opening the chocolate shop in March of 2012 as CVLC, Aditi landed write ups in The New York Times, Time Out, The Huffington Post, The Village Voice, Business Insider, Serious Eats and was invited to showcase her chocolate at The New York Chocolate Show in November 2012, one of the most esteemed chocolate shows in the world.
+Originally opening the chocolate shop in March of 2012 as CVLC, Aditi landed write ups in The New York Times, Time Out, The Huffington Post, The Village Voice, Business Insider, Serious Eats, InStyle Magazine, Gotham Magazine and was invited to showcase her chocolate at The New York Chocolate Show in November 2012, one of the most esteemed chocolate shows in the world.